asyncwebio/bigbluebutton-mp4-transcription/README.md

 - Easy installation and configuration
 - Transcribed text avaibale via API
 - Supports a variety of languages and accents
-- Timestamps for easy navigation within the transcript
 - Callbacks for custom integrations

 ## 📋 Requirements